ctu-fee-group/Christofel/docs/base/configuration.md

 # Configuration
 For configuration, `Microsoft.Extensions.Configuration` is used.
-The configuration is stored in `config.json` and `config.{environment}.json` in the same directory where executable is.
+The configuration is stored in `config.json` and `config.{environment}.json`.
+The file is loaded from PWD.
 Variable `environment` is retrieved from environment variable `ENV`.

 Support for changing the configuration at runtime should be added where it's possible.
+That means using either `IOptionsSnapshot` for scoped and transient services, or `IOptionsMonitor` with proper implementation for updating the config, for singleton services.
-This support is not added for changing the main guild id or bot token.
+It is not expected the main guild id or bot token could change during runtime.
+There might also be other options that are too convoluted with the app's internal state so that it is not possible to change them without restarting the application.

 ## Usage in code
 In plugins, where DI is used, the configuration can be added using